rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 ### Sealed Secrets in action

 1. The observant among you will have noticed that in the previous exercise we created a secret for git and added it to the cluster WITHOUT putting it in git...😳 Lets start by fixing this and sealing our Git credentials so they can be safely checked in to the code.
 First, we'll create the secret in a tmp directory.
-Replace `<YOUR_GITLAB_USER>` and `<YOUR_GITLAB_PASSWORD>` accordingly if not already set in your environment:
+Make sure you have your gitlab user and PAT from the previous exercise set in your environment

     ```bash
-    export GITLAB_USER=<YOUR_GITLAB_USER>
-    ```

-    ```bash
-    export GITLAB_PASSWORD=<YOUR_GITLAB_PASSWORD>
+    echo ${GITLAB_USER}
+    echo ${GITLAB_PAT}
     ```

 2. Run this command to generate a Kubernetes secret object in `/tmp` with the right labels needed for Tekton and Jenkins later.